mitchgavan/mitchgavan.github.io/_posts/2022-01-08-aws-react-cache.md

 ---
 layout: post
-title: Configure cache policy in AWS for React apps
+title: Configure a cache policy in AWS for React apps
 description: In this article, we’ll go through how to set up a caching policy for React single-page apps hosted on AWS (S3 and CloudFront)
 image: /images/posts/aws-react.jpg
 ---